nixworks/public/news/2016/05/3/README.md

 ##### Russia-Spain relations
 ### [A Spanish judge issues an arrest warrant for various individuals with links to organized crime from Russia.
 The list also includes former and current officials of the Russian government with close links to Russian President Vladimir Putin.
 Prominent officials include former Defense Minister Anatoliy Serdyukov and former Prime Minister Viktor Zubkov.
 The charges range from money laundering to assassination. ](/news/2016/05/3/a-spanish-judge-issues-an-arrest-warrant-for-various-individuals-with-links-to-organized-crime-from-russia-the-list-also-includes-former-an.md)
-_Context: Anatoliy Serdyukov, Defense Minister, President, Prime Minister of Russia, Russia, Russia-Spain relations, Spain, Viktor Zubkov, Vladimir Putin, assassinated, money laundering, organized crime from Russia_
+_Context: Anatoliy Serdyukov, Defense Minister, President, Prime Minister of Russia, Russia, Russia-Spain relations, Spanish, Viktor Zubkov, Vladimir Putin, assassinated, money laundering, organized crime from Russia_

 ##### Iglesia ni Cristo
 ### [The sect Iglesia ni Cristo is suing supporters of Rodrigo Duterte for spreading a fake endorsement by the denomination. ](/news/2016/05/3/the-sect-iglesia-ni-cristo-is-suing-supporters-of-rodrigo-duterte-for-spreading-a-fake-endorsement-by-the-denomination.md)